Military of the Grand Duchy of Finland: Crimean war

-During the Crimean War nine battalions were formed in Finland.
+During the Crimean War, nine battalions were formed in Finland.
 The soldiers were drafted using the allotment system, a remnant from the Swedish time.
 The battalions were disbanded in 1867.

 The conscription act of 1878

-During the 1860s conscription was seen as an effective way to maintain an army.
-In 1878 a law was passed by the Finnish Landtag and the Emperor Alexander II calling for a general conscription in Finland.
+During the 1860s, conscription was seen as an effective way to maintain an army.
+In 1878, a law was passed by the Diet of Finland and the Emperor Alexander II calling for a general conscription in Finland.
 The result was an army that was separated from the Russian army.
 The army was to consist of only Finnish citizens and was to be led by the Governor-General of Finland.
-The maximum number of men in the army was set to 5600 and it was to consist of:
+The maximum number of men in the army was set to 5,600 and it was to consist of: